andreasala98/NM4PIG/README.md

 ##### Available shapes

-The program can be executed in `demo` mode, adding any of the following shapes to the environment:
+It is allowed to add any of the following shapes to the environment:
 - Spheres
 - Planes
-- Axis-Aligned Boxes (AAB)
+- Boxes
+- Cones
+- Cylinders
 - Constructive Solid Geometry (CSG): Union, Intersection and Difference of any pair of shapes of the ones mentioned above
+- [Wikishape](https://upload.wikimedia.org/wikipedia/commons/8/8b/Csg_tree.png) (a particular case of CSG mixtures)

-Each shape can be transformed upon creation with a composition of scaling, translations and rotation around any of the three axes.
+Each shape can be transformed upon creation with a composition of scaling, translations and rotations around any of the three axes.

 ### Convert mode